-We can cry out to the Lord in sorrow and anguish and He hears us!
-He is faithful and true!
+We can cry to the Lord in sorrow and anguish and He hears us!
+(He is faithful and true)

-It’s not hard to tap into what David speaks here.
-Life is hard.
-The Psalms are a wonderful cool fresh balm that shows us the depth of how the Lord relates to us, and how we can relate and speak and wrestle with Him.
+The psalms are a wonderful cool fresh balm that shows us the depth of how the Lord relates to us and how we can relate and speak to Him and wrestle with what is happening with us.

 * God Above,

 Thank You for the deliverance You provide in Your salvation plan – Saving us from our sin.

 Please save us merciful Lord, for we cannot save ourselves.